SamHennessy/hlive/README.md

 ## TODO:

-- Better log solution in the JavaScript, need to know if in debug mode?
-  - Send a message to indicate debug mode
-  - Also, could control reconnect on/off and limit
 - Batch message sends and receives in the javascript (https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide)
 - Add a queue for incoming messages on a page session
     - Maybe multiple concurrent requests is okay, maybe we just batch renders?